nikete/nikete.github.io/sax/README.md

 It includes all nine tunes, microphone feedback, timed-form practice, fingering hints, a metronome, and progress saved in this browser on this device.

+The top of the page keeps the live tuner, exercise controls, score, and current fingering together.
+Scroll to **Before you play** for the complete note route or form map, all required fingerings and alternatives, reference tones, finger-change instructions, and mental rehearsal guidance for the selected exercise.
+Timed form and improvisation clocks continue through rests.

 ## Deployment

 GitHub Pages builds this repository's `master` branch.
 The existing Jekyll site